adamboss95/MYDFIR-30day-Challenge/30_SOC_Challenge_MyDFIR/Day 09 Installing and Configuring Sysmon.md

 **Steps**:

-  1. Use Remote Desktop to connect to the Windows server `Challenge-WIN-Haji` (IP and credentials provided).
+  1. Use Remote Desktop to connect to the Windows server `MyDFIR-WIN-wahab` (IP and credentials provided).
   2. Open Microsoft Edge and download Sysmon.

 ## 3. Download Sysmon